 Developing optimal endurance programs should include anaerobic endurance as well as aerobic endurance.
-The majority of sports are anaerobic in nature, yet coaches have their athletes run 3 miles per day.
+The majority of sports are anaerobic, yet coaches have their athletes run 3 miles per day.
 This affects the athlete's power production, sprint mechanics, and teaches the neuromuscular system to function slowly.
 There are very few sports that require high volumes of aerobic activity.
 Endurance athletes such as cross-country skiers, marathon runners, mountaineers and few others require high volumes of aerobic activity.

 On the other hand, football players, baseball players, boxers etc. spend too much time focusing on aerobic conditioning.
 These athletes should dedicate more time to interval type training.
 Sprints, fartlek etc. are very beneficial in these cases.
 Training for endurance is important, but training for the right type is just as important.

 Just because you have been doing something for 10 years does not mean it is correct.
 That only means it will be harder to break the habit.
 Look at the big picture.
 Always emphasize quality over pure volume.

 This article first appeared in: